munificent/craftinginterpreters/book/functions.md

   print a + b;
 }

-print add; // "add".
+print add; // "<fn add>".
 ```

-We'll come back and refine LoxFunction soon, but that's enough to get started
+We'll come back and refine LoxFunction soon, but that's enough to get started.
-interpreting them.
-Over in the interpreter, we need to keep track of the global
+Over in the interpreter, we add a field to track the global environment:
-environment:

 ^code global-environment (1 before, 1 after)

 The `environment` field changes as we enter and exit local scopes.
 It tracks the
 *current* environment.
-The new `globals` field will always hold a reference to
+The new `globals` field always holds a reference to the
-the outermost global environment.
+outermost global environment.

 Now we can visit a function declaration:

 ^code visit-function

-The basic idea is simple, and is similar to how we interpreter other literal
+This is similar to how we interpret other literal expressions.
+We take a
-expressions.
-We take a function *syntax node* -- a compile time representation
+function *syntax node* -- a compile time representation of the function -- and
-of the function -- and convert it to its runtime representation.
-Here, that's a
+convert it to its runtime representation.
+Here, that's a LoxObject that wraps
-LoxObject that wraps the syntax node.
+the syntax node.

 Function declarations are a little different from other literal nodes in that
 the declaration *also* binds the resulting object to a new variable.
 So, after